Senior Leadership Team

 Liz currently chairs the Dorset School Improvement Board consisting of local Teaching Schools, Dorset Local Authority, RSC, Diocese, phase association representatives and MAT CEOs with a focus on leading on outcome based work around school improvement within Dorset.
 Linked to this is the key role she plays in collaborative working with colleagues within the South West teaching school arena focusing on increasing standards across the region in the medium term via the Department for Education’s Strategic School Improvement Fund.

 Liz was also recently appointed to the Regional Education Partnership Board (previously SRIB) as a sub region MAT CEO Representative.
 The main role of this group is to oversee, shape, and inform the Team South West Regional Delivery Plan.
 The Team South West Regional Delivery Plan seeks to provide strategic coherence, through a single South West improvement plan that enables system leaders to collaborate effectively in a self-improving system.
 The core goal being that of improving outcomes at regional, school and classroom level.

 Liz is a National Leader of Education (NLE) supporting schools in challenging circumstances.

-Katharine has been Headteacher of School at St John's CE First School, Wimborne since May 2018, a revised position from Head of School since 2015 reflecting the nature of the role.
+Katharine has been Headteacher of Merley First School since Septmber 2019, having previously been Headteacher, Head of School and Deputy Headteacher at St John's CE First School, Wimborne since 2015.
 She is also a Specialist Leader in Education for Maths and Church school distinctiveness.